pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/asa_or_cisco_switch_show_interfaces/readme.md

 ## Requirements

 This workflow requires that the managed ASA ( or switch ) to be reachable by SecureX on the INTERNET.
-Meaning that you must expose the device's administration interface on the INTERNET thanks to a port redirection into INTERNET firewall.
+Meaning that you must expose the device's administration interface on the INTERNET thanks to port forwarding into INTERNET firewall.

 ## Input Variables